aNurnberger/scratchpad/README.md

-    - Goal Mapping, portfolio planning & capacity management (15 min): Amy Groundwork for this project
+    - Goal Mapping, portfolio planning & capacity management (15 min): Amy
         - Overview, from Alexia: Would like to roll out practice of goal setting across R&L. With the intent of looking at same outputs, and then how to best address capacity to get this work done.
 Vision is that we are all able to think about strategy, not step on toes, cross-dependencies.
 Want to pilot a process for goal setting, to create a practice.
 Use this to derive mission/vision, identify the exciting thing, understand the resources necessary to support the meta.
 What is needed from AD, what are inter/intradependencies.
         	- LIRS has a document for "what's on our plate" for the next year.
 Doing appraisals and goals over the next few weeks.
 This is just what we know is on our plates.
-				- Timing is out of sync.
+				- Timing is out whack.
 Goals will be done by second week in May.
 					- How things become projects in RLL is difficult.
 This would be better if this was brought by Alexia to RLL and asked to figure it out, rather than an individual brings it to RLL.
 					- How do RLL projects become realized?
 					- Karrie would like to see Project Briefs